alanspace/Grant-Seeker-AI/README.md

-# The Grant Seeker's Co-Pilot
+# Grant Co-Pilot

 **An "Agents for Good" Multi-Agent System for the Google ADK Capstone Project**

 ![Project Status: In Progress](https://img.shields.io/badge/status-in--progress-yellow)

-A sophisticated AI assistant that automates the entire grant-seeking lifecycle, empowering non-profits and researchers to secure funding more efficiently.
+A sophisticated AI assistant that automates the grant-seeking lifecycle, empowering non-profits and researchers to secure funding more efficiently.

 ---